 - The Helen I. Moorehead-Laurencin, MD, Sex and Gender Research Forum is an interactive program that highlights Drexel's multidisciplinary research focused on sex and gender in a local, national and global context.

 - Vision 2020 is a national coalition of organizations and individuals united in their commitment to achieve women's economic and social equality.
 Vision 2020 does this by advancing an overdue national conversation about the value of women's equality to benefit all and by accelerating shared leadership among women and men to reach a new dimension of American excellence by the year 2020.

 - The Woman One Award and Scholarship Fund honors annually a woman of outstanding leadership and raises medical scholarships for talented under-represented women at Drexel University College of Medicine.

-The International Center for Executive Leadership in Academics, or ICELA at Drexel®, works to increase the number and impact of women in academic leadership positions through two innovative programs:
+The Executive Leadership in Academic Medicine® program, or ELAM®, works to increase the number and impact of women in academic leadership positions.

-Participants in these one-year, part-time fellowships enhance their capacity for leadership and innovation through training in four essential dimensions of leadership:
+Participants in this one-year, part-time fellowship enhance their capacity for leadership and innovation through training in four essential dimensions of leadership:

 - Personal and professional leadership effectiveness to address strategic, operational, and relational challenges.

 - Strategic finance and resource management to enhance the missions of academic organizations.

 - Organizational dynamics to provide strategies for leading, executing, and managing change initiatives.

 - Communities of leadership practice to sustain leadership development beyond the fellowship year.